 Alex: Yeah.
 Yeah.
 I love that you stuck to it.

 Kriss: Yeah.
 And it does.
-Looking back and seeing I should have more deals under my belt, but looking to see what else is going on in my world.
+Looking back and seeing I should have more wholesale deals under my belt, but looking to see what else is going on in my world.
 I'm okay with it, but I know that if you work it, you will get where you want to be.
 It isn't something that you can sit back and wait to happen.
-You have to be out there working the business at all times to give back to you in the way that you want it to.
+You have to be out there working your real estate business at all times to give back to you in the way that you want it to.
 So now people know me and know what I'm doing.
 And that was a process, too.
 They didn't know.
 And so now the agents know that if they just want to offload a property and not bother with listing, that they know that I'm ready.
 I was one of the only ones also to provide a proof of funds letter.
 Like that whole silver platter is key.